gvwilson/10-safety/README.md

 -   Keep others safe by putting passwords on PDFs you're sending that contains sensitive information
     -   Sending tax receipts as attachments that anyone could open is just inviting trouble
 -   If you are compromised, let those affected know
+-   Ask politicians to strengthen liability legislation
+    -   Making credit card companies liable for the cost of fraud put the incentives where the power is
+    -   Driving is safer than it used to be in part because drivers and car manufacturers are legally liable

 ## Conclusion

 -   We haven't included VPNs or Tor
-    -   A **Virtual Private Network (VPN)** connects your device to a server, then has the server make connections to other machines on your behalf
+    -   A **Virtual Private Network** (VPN) connects your device to a server, then has the server make connections to other machines on your behalf
         -   All messages between your device and the server are encrypted
         -   And the server can be managed by professional IT staff, in a jurisdiction with tight privacy laws, etc.
     -   Tor routes messages randomly through a network of servers, making traffic much harder to track
     -   Both reduce risk but neither eliminates it
         -   If your device has been compromised
         -   If the VPN is compromised (or subpoenaed)
         -   If you log in to accounts over Tor (revealing your identity to those sites, which may then be compromised)

--   You *can* be safer
--   And if you want to be even safer, ask politicians about strengthening liability legislation
-    -   Driving is safe in part because drivers and car manufacturers are legally liable
+-   You will sometimes break rules because you have to get your job done, just as you will sometimes not tie off a ladder before going onto the roof
+    -   Again, situational awareness to find a balance between security and fatigue
+-   Most important thing is that safer *is* possible
--   Thank to Claire Bowen (Urban Institute), Mike Hoye (Mozilla), Scott Jackson (RStudio), and Sydney Young (EFF) for their feedback
+-   Thank to Claire Bowen (Urban Institute),
+    Leigh Honeywell (Tall Poppy),
+    Mike Hoye (Mozilla),
+    Scott Jackson (RStudio),
+    Rick Johnson (RStudio),
+    and Sydney Young (EFF)
+    for their feedback

 ## Glossary